rafaelvaloto/ue5-clean-architecture/README.md

 This project is a eu-5 c++ application with a basic principle of a clean architecture-based structure, with separation of components and their responsibilities using use cases.

+In the Example structure below we are creating a basic movement component for our Character, separating the responsibilities into layers and decoupling the component, which can be reused in any other part of the system through useCase.

 ## Estrutura do Projeto

 - Source